 It is WEP’s keystone belief that the decisions an educated woman makes as a self-reliant, informed, responsible citizen, effect lasting social change in her own life, her family, and society.

-Women’s Education Project (WEP) provides our Consortium of girl-focused NGOs in South Asia the WEP Center, a program of academic and social support, college scholarships, and career guidance, to assist young, impoverished south Asian women to graduate from college and enter formal sector employment.
+Women’s Education Project (WEP) provides our Consortium of girl-focused NGOs in South Asia a program to prepare young, vulnerable south Asian women for formal sector employment.

 WEP Centers are lively, safe places where within a spirited community of peers, young women expand their understanding of the world, develop and express their own opinions, find their voice, discover career ambitions and ignite their inner spark.